 Courses may be chosen from the variety of courses offered within the Department and within the various departments and colleges of the University, but in any event the course topic must be relevant to public and population health.
-Descriptions of PHS courses can be found on the PHS website.

-Courses may be accepted toward degree requirements if the subjects taken form an integral part of the student's proposed program of study
+Courses may be accepted toward degree requirements if the subjects taken form an integral part of the student's proposed program of study .

-Students need to consult with their advisor and the Program Director as to whether or not a certain course is appropriate
+Students need to consult with their advisor and the Program Director as to whether or not a certain course is appropriate.

 With the permission of the Master's Program Director and approval in advance from the Senior Associate Dean of Graduate Studies, a student may take a course at another college or university to count as an elective.
-Ordinarily, the course must be taken in a timely fashion, and before beginning the MPH research project
+Ordinarily, the course must be taken in a timely fashion, and before beginning the MPH research project.